KingrogKDR/Dev-Search/README.md

-# A Distributed Web Crawler from Scratch (Single-Node Architecture in Go)
+# A Developer-Focused Web Crawler from Scratch (Single-Node Architecture in Go)

-A high-performance, single-machine web crawler built from scratch in Go.
+A developer focused crawler mainly for documentation and github search.

-Designed to explore large portions of the web efficiently while maintaining control over concurrency, politeness, and storage.
+Docs and some github repos are a goldmine of learning and information.
+Many developers stay unaware of them or find them hard to discover.
+Craw solves this problem.

-Here, the term _distributed_ refers to multiple crawlers, all working together as in a distributed system.
+People are free to contribute if they are willing.
-This is largely developer-focused and optimises for developer content.

 I have also added a basic indexer for future expansion into a search-engine.

 ## Table of Contents